phwt/uplay-invisible-mode/README.md

 Simply just click **Play** button at your game. **Do not enable until the `Synchronization with the cloud` dialog disappear** after that you can click on `Enable`.

 **This will not instantly offline your Uplay status.
-It may took about minute or half for you to completely appear offline to your friends.**
+It may take about a minute or half for you to completely appear offline to your friends.**

 ### 3. Enjoy!

-You can check if it working or not by noticing Error appear at bottom, Friend list appear as `Connecting...` and Store inaccessible.
+You can check if it working or not by noticing Error appear at the bottom, Friend list appear as `Connecting...` and Store inaccessible.

 ![Example](https://raw.githubusercontent.com/phwt/uplay-offline-mode/master/offline_example.jpg)